Dogs That Bark & Lunge On Leash

 Arousal States In Dogs

-Chemical reactions that prompt a dog into action
+Chemical reactions that cause a dog to go into a state of heightened energy

 Arousal is a state of energy in which a dog is excited and on high alert.
 It is caused by a series of hormonal reactions that take place in a dog’s body that ready them to spring into action.
 Arousal states can be triggered via sight, sound, smell, and engagement, so your dog's senses are a key component of what prompts your dog’s biological drives to kick in.